Link Prospecting: Guide to Building Quality Backlinks

 • Individual posts lacking specific author attributions (often credited to a generic “Editorial team,” for example).

-• Individual posts containing numerous outbound links.
+• Individual posts contain numerous outbound links.

 Step 5.
 Obtain Contact Information For Your Prospects